Marjorie Margolies

-Marjorie Margolies (/mɑːrˈɡoʊliːz/ mar-GOH-leez; formerly Margolies-Mezvinsky; born June 21, 1942) is a fellow at the University of Pennsylvania Fels Institute of Government and an adjunct faculty member at the University of Pennsylvania.
-She is a former journalist and a Democratic politician.
+Marjorie Sue Margolies (/mɑːrˈɡoʊliːz/ mar-GOH-leez; formerly Margolies-Mezvinsky; born June 21, 1942) is a former journalist and a Democratic politician.
 From 1993 to 1995, she was a member of the U.S. House of Representatives, representing Pennsylvania's 13th congressional district.

 Margolies cast the deciding vote in favor of President Bill Clinton's 1993 budget proposal.

 Early life, education, and journalism career

 Margolies was born in Philadelphia.
 She graduated from the University of Pennsylvania in 1963.
 She was a broadcast journalist for over twenty-four years, winning five Emmy Awards for her work.
 She worked as a television journalist at WCAU-TV from 1967 to 1969, was a CBS News Foundation Fellow, Columbia University from 1969 to 1970, and then worked for WRC-TV from 1975 until 1990.
 She was also a correspondent for the Today Show.

 U.S. House of Representatives

 Elections

 In 1992 she ran for an open seat in Congress for Pennsylvania's 13th congressional district, a largely suburban district outside Philadelphia which Republicans had held since 1916.
 She defeated Bernard Tomkin in the Democratic primary, 79%-21%.
 In the general election, she defeated Republican State Representative Jon D. Fox by a margin of 0.5%, or a difference of 1,373 votes.

 In 1994, she lost re-election to Fox in a rematch, 49%-45%, a difference of 8,181 votes.
 She was one of 54 Democratic incumbents who were defeated in the Republican Revolution.